xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 ### 4. Camera and Media

 **What We Collect:**
-- Photos and videos you capture using the in-app camera
+- Photos you capture using the in-app camera
-- Images and media files you select from your device gallery
+- Images files you select from your device gallery
-- Audio recordings for voice messages (if enabled)

 **How We Use It:**
-- To include photos and videos in MMS messages
+- To include photos in MMS messages
 - To create custom themes from images
-- To enable voice messaging features
-- To support media attachments in conversations

 **Storage:**
-Media files are stored locally on your device’s internal storage, protected by Android’s app sandbox.
+Image files are stored locally on your device’s internal storage, protected by Android’s app sandbox.
 When sent in messages, they are transmitted directly through your carrier's MMS service.

 **Processing:**
-- NSFW content detection runs entirely on your device using local AI models
+- Inappropriate content detection runs entirely on your device using local AI models
 - No images are sent to external servers for content analysis
 - Theme colour extraction from images is performed locally